j9brown/scenery/README.md

   entity_id: light.my_light
 ```

 Setting the `favorite_colors` attribute to an empty list removes all of the favorite colors.
-In this case, the front-end will not show any favorite colors in the more-info dialog; it will not generate default colors as in the previous case.
+In this case, the front-end will not show any favorite colors in the more-info dialog and it will not generate default colors unlike in the previous example.

 ```yaml
 action: scenery.set_favorite_colors